Joanaigs/ldts_2021-2022/docs/README.md

 This particular pattern is useful for games and web applications because it helps separate the input logic that is converted to commands for either the Model or View (handled by the Controller); the data, game logic and rules of the game (handled by the Model) and the user interface that outputs information (handled by the View).

+We started working considering the Model the central component of the pattern being a more "active Model".
+That said, we have this component manage the data, logic and rules of the application.
+On the other side, our Controller is responsible for accepcting input and converting it to commands for the Model and the View.

+If we wanted to reedo some parts of the project's structure we could implement some classes and methods that we now have in the Model component of the MVC in the Controller component.

 **Implementation**

 <img src="resources/MVC.png" width="700" height="300" />